-The Financial Aid Office has established the following policies and procedures stated to fulfill the requirements expressed in the Higher Education Act (HEA).
+The Financial Aid Office has established the following policies and procedures to comply with Federal Regulations for students receiving financial aid.
 The Satisfactory Academic Progress process and policy of Belmont College are reviewed when changes at the federal or institutional level require review to ensure compliance with Federal Regulations.
-All Belmont College students applying for Title IV federal assistance must meet the criteria stated hereafter regardless of whether or not they previously received aid.
-SAP is evaluated at the end of each semester and those not meeting SAP are sent a letter or email with appeal instructions.
+All Belmont College students applying for Title IV federal assistance must meet the criteria stated hereafter regardless of whether they previously received aid or not.
+SAP is evaluated at the end of each semester and those not meeting SAP are sent a letter or email.
+SAP calculation includes developmental coursework, letter grades, pass/fail grades, withdrawn courses, repeated courses, incomplete grades, and coursework transferred in from other institutions as determined by the Records Office.